Web design tutorial Web Design for Beginner Html Part-013

 Default Settings

-You can specify a default email subject and email body along with your email
+You can specify a default email subject and email body along with your emailaddress.
+Following is the example to use default subject and body.

 <a href="mailto:abc@example.com?subject=Feedback&body=Message">